The only team dynamics tool you need

 As a team leader, the biggest thing you can do for team dynamics is to increase your own self-awareness and become more accepting, tolerant, and understanding of diversity.

-If you foster this sort of environment where diversity is embraced and celebrated, you'll create an exceptional team that can grow and learn new skills and excel by playing to their motivational strengths.
+If you foster an environment where diversity is embraced and celebrated, you'll create an exceptional team that can grow and learn new skills.
+They'll excel by playing on their motivational strengths.

 For team leaders wanting to improve team effectiveness, the best thing to do is to start learning more about the subtle ways that our seemingly sneaky unconscious preferences and motivations shape us.